chromium/chromium/docs/testing/resultdb.md

 that test.
 Additionally, a custom `result_format` can be specified for a test to overwrite the expected format of the JSON: [example].

-## Uses of the legacy JSON

-Although the JSON output of tests don't have an immediate effect on builds, they can still impact pass/fail decisions.
-This happens during the exoneration phase of the build which determines if a test failure was introduced by the CL-under-test or if the failure is also present on ToT.
-This is accomplished by an RPC to [FindIt], which is a service that tracks failures across bots.
-Rather than using ResultDB, FindIt uses the [legacy test results app] as its source of truth for test results, and this app uses the results in a test's JSON.
-Consequently, the JSON output of tests can still have an effect on builds, just in an indirect way.

-Migration/replacement [efforts] for this phase of the build are underway.

 [public source]: https://source.chromium.org/chromium/infra/infra/+/main:go/src/go.chromium.org/luci/resultdb/
 [Google internal documentation]: http://shortn/_bTdqm8VDXz
 [internal documentation]: http://shortn/_zAbl5fa84c